Shrinjita/Stock-Dashboard/README.md

+## Description
+The Stock Dashboard is an interactive web application designed to visualize stock market data.
+Built using Streamlit, this dashboard allows users to track and analyze stock performance, providing insights into market trends and investment opportunities.
+With various visualizations and metrics, users can make informed decisions about their stock investments.

 ## Features
 - **Interactive Visualizations**: Dynamic charts and graphs for visualizing stock prices and trends.
 - **Real-Time Data**: Displays up-to-date stock information.